SP5GW/HF_Probe/README.md

 ### Results Evaluation

-Chinese vendors routinly specify transmit power as maximum power output Pmax...
+Vendors typically specify transmit power as maximum power output Pmax...
 In case of measured TYT MD-790, TYT user manual specifies transmit power of <5W for high power setting <1W for low power setting.

-From conducted measurements it is evident that manual refers to Pmax and not to more applicable Prms...
+From conducted measurements it is evident that manual refers to Pmax and not (as expected) to Prms...

 ## Resources